 Safety and Security

-Executing each of the channels documented below involves the server sending a communication that will reveal information about the client and server relatinoship, and, if the entire resource is sent, administrative or clinical information that may be quite sensitive and/or protected under law.
+Executing each of the channels documented below involves the server sending a communication that will reveal information about the client and server relationship, and, if the entire resource is sent, administrative or clinical information that may be quite sensitive and/or protected under law.
 Servers are responsible for ensuring appropriate security is employed for each channel.
 The subscription resource does not address these concerns directly - it is assumed that these are administered by other configuration.
 For instance, a server might maintain a whitelist of acceptable servers for the rest-create/rest-update methods.

 Emails should generally be secured using some technique such as Direct.